-I made individual Bundt cakes because I wanted to be able to freeze the excess cakes and pull out a little snack once in while after the holidays.
-If I made a regular size Bundt cake, I felt that I had to eat the entire thing and I wouldn’t have froze it.
+I made individual Bundt cakes because I wanted to freeze the excess cakes and pull out a little snack once in a while after the holidays.
+If I made a regular size Bundt cake, I felt that I had to eat the entire thing and I wouldn’t have frozen it.

-For the puree I want to stress again, do not go to the store and get a can of sweet potatoes in the syrup.
+I want to stress again about the puree, do not go to the store, and get a can of sweet potatoes in the syrup.
 It’s just too much sugar.
-If you are able to find a can of sweet potato puree without the syrup feel free to use it.
+If you find a can of sweet potato puree without syrup, feel free to use it.
 I didn’t have any luck finding some at the grocery store, so I baked a few potatoes.
-Once they cooled off, I removed the skin and put them in the blender and pureed the potato until it was smooth.
+Once they cooled off, I removed the skin, put them in the blender, and pureed the potato until it was smooth.
 You could also boil the potato.
 Cut the potato into chunks and boil them.
-Once done, let cool, remove the skin and puree in the blender.
+Once done, let cool, remove the skin, and puree in the blender.
 I find it’s much easier to remove the skin once the potato has been cooked.
-You could peel the potatoes before boiling if you want; I just usually do it once they are cooked.
+You could peel the potatoes before boiling if you want; I usually do it once cooked.

 Or if you are going with a full size Bundt pan, just pour half of the batter into the prepared Bundt pan.
 Top evenly with cream cheese filling, leaving about a 1″ border around the pan.
 Top with remaining batter.

-This is a pretty moist cake and the cream cheese is a wonderful surprise in the middle.
-You could frost the cake, but I just went with a sprinkling of powdered sugar on top.
-No sense in taking away from the flavor of the cake with a sugary sweet frosting.
-These are delicious in the morning with your coffee or make a great afternoon snack.
-Perfect for any holiday festivity and are a quick and easy Thanksgiving dessert if you aren’t a fan of pie.
+This is a pretty moist sweet potato cake, and the cream cheese is a wonderful surprise in the middle.
+You could frost the cake, but I just went with a sprinkling of powdered sugar on top—no sense in taking away from the cake’s flavor with sugary sweet frosting.
+Sweet potato bundt cakes are delicious in the morning with your coffee or make a great afternoon snack.
+Perfect for any holiday festivity and a quick and easy Thanksgiving dessert if you aren’t a fan of pie.

-I hope you enjoy these as much as I do.
+I hope you enjoy these individual sweet potato cakes as much as I do.
 Please share in the comments if you end up making them and how they turned out.
 Happy Holidays!